 The VIED program is designed to serve the needs of new economic development professionals; economic development staff; and economic development professionals new to Virginia.
 Local government officials and volunteer community leaders can benefit as well.

 The Smiley H. Waller Memorial Scholarship was created in memory of VEDA’s first Executive Director who served the organization for more than 15 years.
 The scholarship, funded by Smiley’s family is designed to assist VEDA members who are on track to earn an economic development professional certification.
 Funds from this scholarship are awarded at the discretion of the VEDA Scholarship Committee, based on the number of applications received and apply to any generally accredited economic development program.

 The VEDA Scholarship application process begins at the end of each calendar year with a notice to members announcing the acceptance of applications.
 The scholarship deadline is typically in February and recipients are immediately notified once the committee has made their decisions.

 Scholarship funding is determined through the VEDA budget process annually (usually in December).
 The VEDA Board strives to allow for as many scholarships as possible within the confines of the budget based on anticipated revenue and expenses for the coming year.

 Dates, times, and locations of all economic development courses may be found on the VEDA website in the Calendar section.

-All scholarship application information must be submitted in electronic (email) format for easy distribution to review committee.
+All scholarship application information must be submitted online for easy distribution to review committee.
 All scholarship applications should consist of one PDF or Word document as opposed to multiple documents.